1976 British Grand Prix: Post-race

 Immediately following the race, the Ferrari, Tyrrell and Copersucar teams protested the result to the stewards.
-The three teams believed that as Hunt had not completed a lap following the accident, then under the regulations, he should not have been allowed to take the restart.
+The three teams believed that as Hunt had not completed a lap following the accident, under the then-regulations, he should not have been allowed to take the restart.
 Following a three-hour meeting, the officials dismissed the protests and announced the original result would stand.

 Ferrari announced that they would submit an appeal to the RAC, the governing body of motorsport in Britain who were responsible for sanctioning and organizing the British Grand Prix.
 A meeting was held in London on 4 August, where the Ferrari team again put forward their view that Hunt did not complete a lap, and therefore should not have been permitted to take part in the restart.
 In explaining their reason for dismissing the appeal, the RAC stated that although Hunt did not finish the lap, his car was still moving at the time the race was stopped, and this was sufficient to allow him to restart.

 Ferrari then protested the result to the FIA, which resulted in a tribunal being convened to hear Ferrari's appeal.
 The tribunal was held in Paris on 25 September, where Ferrari put forward their belief that Hunt's car had been pushed by his mechanics before the race had been halted, breaking the regulation prohibiting outside assistance during the race.
 McLaren maintained that they had only pushed the car after the race had been stopped.

+Indeed, then-McLaren Team Manager Alastair Caldwell has since stated that the rules at the time stated cars should come to a halt where they were when a red flag is shown.
+Other drivers continued to complete the first lap at racing speed, attempting to encourage the red flag to be withdrawn as had happened on previous occasions, while McLaren were able to show TV footage proving that Hunt's car had stopped at the red flag, and only after then received outside assistance to return to the pits.
+In Caldwell's view, the only car which correctly complied with the red flag rules and should have been safe from disqualification from this incident was in fact Hunt's.

 The decision reached by the tribunal was to uphold the appeal by Ferrari, and disqualify Hunt from the race.
 This in turn resulted in all the other drivers moving up one position, and hence making Lauda the winner of the race.